ChuyueSun/VerusSFT/PROPOSAL.md

 **Hypothesis:**
 Supervised fine-tuning on a curated corpus of **minimized, self-contained Verus examples** will significantly improve model performance on spec generation, verified code synthesis, and proof repair—even *without* structured encodings.
 Once we have strong text baselines, we can rigorously ask: *when do ASTs or other structural views actually help?*

+## Related Work

+VerusSFT builds on a growing body of literature exploring language-model-assisted verification.
+Prior systems such as VeriStruct focus on prompt engineering and retrieval but stop short of supervised fine-tuning on minimized Verus corpora.
+Recent work like the arXiv preprint [arXiv:2505.20302](https://arxiv.org/pdf/2505.20302) examines adjacent verification-aware fine-tuning strategies, underscoring the demand for reproducible datasets, Verus-native evaluation harnesses, and head-to-head comparisons between text-only and structure-augmented representations.
+This proposal positions VerusSFT to complement that line of research by emphasizing minimized examples, multi-task SFT, and rigorous Verus-based metrics.

 ---